huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_certificate.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to create the ELB certificate resource.
-    If omitted, the provider-level region will be used as default.
+    If omitted, the provider-level region will be used.
     Changing this creates a new certificate.

 * `name` - (Optional) Human-readable name for the Certificate.
 Does not have